• Skip to primary navigation

 What is the secret to making chewy cookies?

-Can I freeze cookie dough?
+Can I freeze butterscotch cookie dough?

-Try These Delicious Butterscotch Cookies Today
+Try These Delicious Cookies Today

 This butterscotch cookie recipe takes the classic toffee-like flavor of butterscotch cookies and makes it even more complex and rich by using brown butter.
-Adding a nutty undertone and making for super soft and chewy cookies, brown butter is the secret to these incredibly delicious and luscious butterscotch cookies.
+Adding a nutty undertone and making for super soft and chewy cookies, brown butter is the secret to these incredibly delicious and luscious cookies.
 Give them a try, and I know they’ll be a permanent – and prominent – part of your cookie rotation for years to come.

-More Delicious Cookie Recipes You’ll Enjoy
+More Delicious Cookie Recipes

 • Oatmeal Chocolate Chip Pecan Cookies